 Choate offers several unique programs to gifted students to enhance their Choate experience, descriptions of which are below.
 Students are identified and selected during the evaluation phase.
 There is no separate application process for eligibility.
 Additional information regarding our scholar programs are available in GoChoate!, the admission website.

-This program is designated to attract, select, and provide support to outstanding scholars each year, regardless of a family’s ability to qualify for financial assistance.
+This program is designated to attract, select, and provide support to outstanding scholars each year, regardless of a family’s financial resources.
 The Admission Committee identifies recipients of the Head’s Scholars designation, and there are no additional requirements or application materials for eligibility.
 These students are considered to be among the most competitive applicants in the admission process each year.
 In addition to regular gatherings with the Head of School and the Program Coordinator, Head’s Scholars receive various stipends, among them a grant to participate in an experience that further nurtures creativity, feeds innovation, or develops leadership skills.

 Choate Icahn Scholars